-Mean total run size of all Cowlitz River Coho Salmon (excluding the Toutle River population) from 2007-2017 was 124,607 (37,420-281,143); this estimate includes all hatcheryand natural-origin salmon that can be accounted for from ocean, Columbia River, and lower Cowlitz River fisheries, plus those spawning in the Lower Cowlitz Subbasin or captured at Cowlitz Salmon Hatchery (Figure 5.0-2; Table 5.0-3).
-The majority (87%) of those salmon were hatchery-origin, with only 13% being natural-origin.
-A mean of 59% (73,196) of the total combined run was harvested in ocean, lower Columbia River, and Lower Cowlitz, Upper Cowlitz, and Tilton subbasin fisheries, combined.
-A mean of 62,989 salmon returned to the Cowlitz River, 48,382 returned to Cowlitz Salmon Hatchery, and 21,687 were transported to the Tilton or Upper Cowlitz subbasins.
+Mean total adult abundance of all Cowlitz River Coho Salmon (excluding the Coweeman and Toutle rivers populations) from 2007-2017 was 124,607 (37,420-281,143); this estimate includes all hatchery- and natural-origin Coho salmon that can be accounted for from ocean, Columbia River, and lower Cowlitz River fisheries, plus those spawning in the Lower Cowlitz Subbasin or captured at the Barrier Dam Adult Facility (Figure 5.0-2; Table 5.0-3).
+A mean of 62,989 salmon returned to the Cowlitz River, 48,382 returned to the Barrier Dam Adult Facility, and 21,687 of these were transported to the Tilton or Upper Cowlitz subbasins.

-Productive spawning and rearing habitats still exist above the Cowlitz River Hydroelectric Complex, but reintroduction efforts have been hindered by poor survival of smolts through the dams and associated reservoirs.
-Downstream migrant traps are operated for juvenile salmon at Mayfield and Cowlitz Falls dams and help to assess the success of the adult releases, but their poor collection efficiency has hindered the recovery efforts in the past.
-Smolt collection has improved recently and mean collection efficiency at the Cowlitz Fall Fish Facility is 76% over the last 5 years.
-Total natural-origin smolt production from the Cowlitz Basin is not rigorously monitored because smolt traps in the lower Cowlitz River do not capture an adequate proportion of the smolts passing the trap and we cannot distinguish all of the smolts from the populations above Mayfield Dam from those produced in the Lower Cowlitz Subbasin.
-As a result, there is much uncertainty regarding the annual production of natural-origin Coho Salmon smolts in the Cowlitz Basin.
+Productive spawning and rearing habitats still exist above the Cowlitz River Hydroelectric Complex, but reintroduction efforts have historically been hindered by poor capture efficiencies at downstream fish collection facilities and poor survival of smolts through the dams.
+Downstream migrant traps are operated for juvenile salmon at Mayfield and Cowlitz Falls dams and help to assess the success of the adult releases.
+But historically, their poor collection efficiencies have hindered the recovery efforts.
+Recently, smolt collection has improved, and mean collection efficiency at the Cowlitz Fall Fish Facility has been 76% over the last 5 years.

-Additionally, WDFW supported Remote Streamside Incubation programs, which incubated eggs from the Segregated Hatchery Program for release of the resulting offspring into nature.
-However, these offspring are not marked, so they cannot be distinguished from natural-origin salmon and, upon any subsequent capture, they are misidentified as natural-origin salmon, which inflates our natural abundance estimates.
-These programs were discontinued after brood year 2017, and the effects of their programs should diminish after 2021.
+Historically, WDFW supported Remote Site Incubation (RSI) programs, which incubated eggs from the Segregated Hatchery Program for release of the resulting offspring into lower Cowlitz River tributary habitat.
+However, these offspring were not marked in a way that distinguished these fish from natural-origin salmon and, upon any subsequent capture, they may be misidentified as natural-origin salmon.
+This confusion inflates the abundance estimates of natural origin fish.
+WDFW worked with key partners to discuss these issues and these programs were discontinued after brood year 2017.
+The effects of their programs should diminish after 2021.

 Harvest is an important management component for Cowlitz Basin Coho Salmon and has great potential for impacting population recovery.
-Cowlitz River Coho Salmon are an important component of commercial, sport, and tribal harvest and are harvested in ocean, lower Columbia River, and lower Cowlitz River fisheries, as well as in fisheries above both Mayfield and Cowlitz Falls dams (where salmon captured at Cowlitz Salmon Hatchery may be transported).
-However, creel surveys have been almost nonexistent and much of the harvest information relies heavily on catch record cards, which are notoriously unreliable.
+Cowlitz River Coho Salmon are an important contributor to commercial, sport, and tribal harvest and are harvested in ocean, lower Columbia River, and lower Cowlitz River fisheries, as well as in fisheries above the Cowlitz dams complex (where salmon captured at the Barrier Dam Adult Facility may be transported).
+Based on RMIS data, Coho Salmon are occasionally harvested in both ocean and Columbia River fisheries; similarly, Coho Salmon from the Cowlitz Salmon Hatchery (brood year 2006) were caught in the Section 4B Treaty Troll fishery in 2009.
+Historically, however, creel surveys have been infrequent and much of the harvest information relies heavily on WDFW catch record cards, which may have unacceptable levels of uncertainty for specific management purposes in the Cowlitz Basin.
+Of the mean total adult abundance of all Cowlitz River Coho Salmon from 2007-2017 described above, the majority (87%) were hatchery-origin, with only 13% being natural-origin.
+A mean of 59% (73,196) of the total combined run was harvested in the various fisheries combined.